 How do I stop being a procrastinator?

 So let’s look at how you can stop being a procrastinator.
 Mel Robbins found a way with her simple, but super powerful 5-second rule.
 If you plan to read any book on this topic, I wholeheartedly recommend hers*.
-It has helped me immensely in dealing with my procrastination and to finally make significant progress on my goals.
+It has helped me immensely in dealing with my procrastination and finally make significant progress on my goals.

 The rule says: